-The share of new IV/AI pensions due to illness reached its highest value in 2003 (0,53%).
-Although this value had halved by 2015 (0,23%), it has since been rising again.
+The share of new IV/AI pensions due to illness reached its highest value in 2003 (0,53%) and halved by 2015 (0,23%).
 The trend in new pensions is influenced by various IV/AI revisions as well as other factors (see definition).

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).